f you are a natural bodybuilder, how long should an average workout last?

 - rest times between sets (ideally 2-5 minutes).

 You should end your training when your central fatigue has reached such a degree that you can no longer exert sufficient effort.
-The latter means that you can no longer train the target muscle to near muscle failure during a set, because the central fatigue wins over the local one.
+The latter means that you can no longer train the target muscle to near muscle failure during a set, because the central fatigue, as it were, wins out over the local one.
 This is also accompanied by increasing values of the ‘stress hormone’ cortisol and decreasing values of the anabolic hormone testosterone.
-As a result, you no longer produce enough stimulating reps and thus basically do junk volume.
+As a result, you no longer produce enough stimulating repetitions and thus basically do junk volume.
 It is better to only start that set in the next training, when you are fresh and fit again.

 According to coach Mike Israetel, that breaking point is usually somewhere between 15 and 25 sets [ i ][ ii ][ iii ] .
-If you train mainly large muscle groups during a session, such as the back and quadriceps, then you are often ready around 15 sets.
+If you mainly train large muscle groups, such as the back and quadriceps, during a session, you are often ready around 15 sets.
 If you mainly train smaller muscle groups, such as biceps and forearms, you can usually do at least 25 sets without any problems.

 In all of this, keep in mind that the individual differences can be very large and that there are also large differences between studies of training volume [ v ] .